 In Chapter 4, I complemented the trait data from Chapter 2 with species-level dietary information and geographical range area.
 On the one hand, I combined these species-level data with the PREDICTS database, and I investigated how species' ecological characteristics influenced their responses to land use and land-use intensity.
 On the other hand, after estimating climate-change sensitivity from properties of species’ climatic niche space, I investigated the associations between species’ ecological characteristics and climate-change sensitivity.
 First, I found that narrower ranges, smaller habitat breadth, and inability to exploit artificial habitats were consistently associated with more negative land-use responses and higher climate-change sensitivity across vertebrate classes.
 Second, the associations of other traits was both class- and pressure-dependent.
 Overall, invertebrate eaters and fruit/nectar eaters tended to be negatively affected in disturbed land uses in all classes; in addition, invertebrate- and plant/seed-eating birds had higher climate-change sensitivity.

 Chapter 4 thus highlights that both land-use and climate change are likely to favour similar species, notably wider-ranging species.
+My work is line with previous studies that have been more taxo…

 Thus, the species that are on average less well known for trait data (that is, narrow-ranging species) are those that are more likely to be more sensitive to human pressures.
 Investigating the ecosystem processes sustained by these geographically rarer species and their contributions to ecosystem functioning may be helpful to the mitigation of human impacts.

 I would like to underline some of the limitations of this work: first, as discussed in Chapter 4, I considered land-use change and climate change separately, thus not accounting for potentially interactive effects between these pressures.
-Second, my findings rely on the use of the PREDICTS database (in this Chapter and also in Chapters 3 and 5), and I used a “space-for-time” approach for to infer the effects of land-use change from spatial data.
+However, interactive effects are likely to… Second, my findings rely on the use of the PREDICTS database (in this Chapter and also in Chapters 3 and 5) and on the sue of geographical disturbutions, and as such I used a “space-for-time” approach for to infer the effects of land-use change from spatial data.
 Thus, I assumed that vertebrate assemblages and species were at equilibrium, and I did not consider potential recovery effects or other temporal dynamics.
 Using long-term species records and population data may provide insights into the long-term effects of land-use and climate change on vertebrate species.
 Similarly, I assumed that current species distributions – which I used to estimate species climate-change sensitivity – were at equilibrium.
 However, this might not be the case, and climate-change sensitivity may even be overestimated for some species that have been subjected to range contractions in the last millenniums (Sales et al. 2022).

 Finally, in Chapter 4, I conducted a correlative assessment of the associations between species ecological characteristics and species’ responses to land use and species’ climate-change sensitivity.
 I found a number of significant associations, but traits had overall low explanatory power in the models.
-My results, however, do not hold any predictive power and do not allow for mechanistic interpretations of how traits influence species’ responses to land-use and climate change.
-Using long-term population data, as well as in silico and field experiments may help uncover some of these mechanisms.
+My results, however, do not allow for mechanistic interpretations of how traits influence species’ responses to land-use and climate change.
+Using long-term population data, as well as in silico and field experiments may help uncover some of these mechanisms (refs).

 Mass-independent energetic requirements (Chapter 5)